 – GMB Akash

-“Behind the curtain there is different universe, a world of people who are living far from the crowd, the people who serve entertainment daily as an artist.
-Circus people’s life itself a mystery as their performance never can define their inner world and mysticism.
-A Group of shining artists are surviving in the world of circus everyday by the continual competition of entertainment world of Bangladesh.
-Big audiences showed them reverse appearance already but still they are moving continually with their glorious history.
-This nomad performers moves monthly from place to place, their dreams shaped as their house moved like each month.
-By their hand they demolish their own house for taking place it in another territory for another month again by their labor.
-Still they only bother for their performance.
+“Behind the curtain there is a different world, a world of people who are living far from the crowd, the people who serve entertainment daily artists.
+Circus people’s lives is a mystery and their performance never can define their mysticism.
+A Group of shining artists are surviving in the world of circus by facing continual adversity of entertainment in small corners of Bangladesh.
+Major audiences showed them negligence already but still they are moving hard with their glorious history.
+These nomad performers move monthly from place to place, their dreams take new shape as their house move i new place every month.
+By their hands they demolish their own house for shifting it in another territory.
+Still they only think about their performance.
 Nor money neither fame touches their feet.
-To them life is circus, they are performer of life’s stage.”
+To them life is a circus, they are performer of life’s stage.”

 – GMB Akash

-In front of the bar locked gate curious crowd of children are permanent who never get chance to enter.
-Circus placed usually in large space as atleast 60-100 people has to accommodate their temporary housing and the stage has to build within the space they belong too.
-So the circus usually placed in big, empty spaces which are mostly far from the city, run by big generators.
+In front of the close circus gate, curious crowd of slum children remain permanent who hardly get chance to enter.
+Circus get a place that is usually a large space as atleast 60-100 people has to accommodate in their temporary residence and the stage has to build within that space too.
+So the circus is big, vibrant and take a place in empty spaces which are mostly far from the city.

-Eleven months these artist works and one month they get vacation.
-Company hires them for one year, after one year their contract renews by the time.
-The company is responsible for two-time food of all artists, for 6 days food are lentil, rice and smash potato, rest one day fish and vegetable.
+These artist works for eleven months and they get vacation for one month .
+Company hire them for one year, after one year their contract renew by condition.
+The company is responsible for two-time food of all artists.
+For six days food are lentil, rice and smash potato, rest one day fish and vegetable.
 For moving from one place to another company send their track, performer break their own house and move for new place.
 In the new place they build their house again by themselves.

 Sharmin’s mother Shilpi shared ‘I born in circus.
 Circus is my family and so my blood belongs to it.
 Three of my daughters are in circus.
 What else we can do?
 Sometimes I feel to know the world behind the gate, but then I feel that world is not for us.
-I belong to circus, circus given life to my creativity and I will one day die like my mother by giving birth of my best performance’.
-Just nearby Sharmin’s tent another lady Shipra loadly pronounce, ‘What you are looking for?
+I belong to circus, circus has given a life to my creativity and I will one day die like my mother by giving birth of my best performance’.
+Just nearby Sharmin’s tent another lady Shipra loadly says, ‘What are you looking for?
 The makeup is my veil.
-Before starting of the music we are one kind of person after hearing the announcement of show we are far different from the person you are interviewing now.’
+Before starting the music we are one kind of person and after hearing the announcement of the show we are far different from the person you are interviewing now.’

-The man can sallow 20-25 fishes and can bring them out alive from his body, Bijon said ‘For mentoring cricketer, footballer, dancer, singer government brings many persons from aboard, but here in Opera or for Circus no one brings anyone.
-We only create ourselves, we only show ourselves, and we only stand by ourselves.
+Bijon can shallow 20-25 fishes and can bring them out alive from his body, he says ‘For mentoring cricketer, footballer, dancer, singer government brings many persons from aboard, but here in Opera or for Circus no one bring any mentor.
+We only create our games, we only show ourselves, and we only stand by ourselves.
 For us nobody cares.’

-While Selina was wearing her makeup whispered, ‘I am no longer an ordinary girl.
+While Selina was wearing her makeup she whisper and says, ‘I am no longer an ordinary girl.
 Now I will fly over everyone’.
-Coming back from the stage after her 10min performance, Selina recklessly said, ‘Sometime audiences pass bad comments on us.
-I dnt bother and no other girl bother here.
+Coming back from the stage after her ten min performance, Selina recklessly said, ‘Sometime audiences pass bad comments on us.
+I do not bother and no other girl bother here.
 Stop letting other people influence your attitude, your hope, your potential to do something great.
 Stop worrying and start doing.’

-Heena (38) singing song loudly while sewing her traditional blanket with her fresh make up.
-‘Its my daily life, we dont mix with outside men, I like no one from my circus team, so I am still a single and happily living my life” Announcer announced her name she swiftly kept her blanket in a bench touches the platform of circus with respect, within a second she go top of the pang and scrolled slide down her head, with a jump she come down by catching another rope.
+Heena (38) is singing song loudly while sewing her traditional blanket with her fresh make up.
+‘Its my daily life, we do not mix with outside men, I like no one from my circus team, so I am still single and happily living my life” Announcer announced her name and she swiftly keep her blanket in a bench then after touching the platform of circus with respect, within a second she goes in the top of the pang and scrolled slide down her head, with a jump she come down by catching another rope.
 Screaming of audiences seems no reaction on Heena’s face.
 She came back, seat in her bench, started sewing the blanket and reply “What else you want to ask?
-We are human just like you, as like your sister or as your mother. “
+We are human just like you, as like your sister or as like your mother, won’t we? “

 “This is not the ending.
 Circus will rise in another place, in another village.
-Children of that village will run to the gate again.
-Vendors will seat to attract customers again.
+Children of that village will run to the gate of circus again.
+Vendors will take a place to attract customers again.
 Circus artists will avail their charismatic techniques for another jaw dropping performance.
 Audiences from far and near will encircle the area.
-Heena might finish her sewing by the time; Sharmin might get a new mirror from her mother.
+Heena might finish her sewing by that time; Sharmin might get a new mirror from her mother.
 Never ends, never be lost – Life is a Circus”

 – GMB Akash

-“Living everyday in the shadow of terror is enough to sabotage oneself.
-Behind The beautiful jungle there are stories which mentally paralyzed 3,000 ‘tiger widows lives’ in the universe of Sundarbans.
-People living surrounded by the jungle are living in the fence of fear, fear for loosing themselves or dearer in any day or any night.
-Sons after losing their parents, grandparents again walk to the same path with the same dignity to feed rest of the family, knowing their day may end any day, any moment by a tiny second’s ignorance.
-Their bravery of fighting with a small knife with the tiger is heroic only in sense if they can fought and win, if not the flesh of the hero dries and lost in salt water, where no one can get anything than the blooded cloths.
-The story of this surviving lasts each day, each hour, and each moment in their life.
-As the beautiful jungle is reason of their life and reason of their death.
-They and their breathe belong to the inescapable jungle”
+“Every day living in the terror of death is enough to sabotage ones life.
+Behind the beautiful jungle there are stories which has mentally paralyzed 3,000 ‘tiger widows lives’ in the universe of Sundarbans.
+People living surrounded by the jungle are living in the fence of fear.
+Fear of losing their own life or their family in any day or night.
+Sons after losing their parents, grandparents in tiger attack has again walked in the same path to feed rest of the family, knowing their life may end any day, any moment by a second’s ignorance.
+Their bravery of fighting with a small knife with the ferocious tiger is heroic only if they can fight and win, if not the flesh of the hero will dry and might disappear in salty water of the sea.
+From there no one can get anything than the blooded cloths.
+The story of surviving hunts them every moment in their life.
+As the beautiful jungle is the reason of their life and reason of their death too.
+They and their breathe belong to the mighty inescapable jungle” – GMB Akash

 Marium Begum’s Husband Abdul Hamid went for fishing in Hatdabra canal in the Sundarban along with two fellow fishermen after Azaan.
 While they were fishing a tiger swooped on him and dragged him into the deep forest while his fellow fishermen escaped unhurt.
 Later, forest guards recovered the bruised body from the deep forest.
 Marium is just one of about 3,000 “tiger widows” in the Sundarbans.

 Marium is bearing the wound of losing her husband.
-She descirbe the day with a pain , “The day remains nightmare for me forever.
+She describe the day with a painful tune , “The day remains nightmare for me.
 Noisy birds were circling my hut.
 There were bad omens everywhere.
 And my heart was beating in rush.
 I told him not to go but there was no food to eat so he has to leave and never come again” – Marium

 75 year old Momresh Sekh lost his left eye to an attack by a tiger in 1969.
 He was accompanied by his uncle who hit the tiger with the branch of a tree.
 A jagged scar runs from his head to the back of his skull.
 Lumps of flesh were torn from his chest and thigh.
 He is blind in his left eye.